alexkatzen/ak/_projects/find-concept.md

 A challenge for any interface dealing with a deep amount of content is findability.
 On streaming music services, the findability of content typically reflects on how well the service executes in two areas:

-  * Search: The benchmark answer to findability is the search box.
-The familiar escape hatch that any person who knows how to “Google it” can use.
+  * Search: The default answer to findability is the search box.
+It's the familiar escape hatch that any person who knows how to <em>Google</em> can use.
 Not only is search expected, but it is expected to be nearly instantaneous.
   * Browse: Users also expect to find content via browsing, whether that means browsing socially via user profiles, on curated pages, through “related” content, or otherwise.

 <br>